booshi/find-your-rate/README.md

 # About

-Loan Rate Finder Application is built using with
+Loan Rate Finder Application is built with

 * AngularJS 1.4.x
 * RequireJS 2.1.x